blacklightpy/vaultofknowledge/World Building/Creativity and Arts/Colour Theory/Impossible Colours.md

 - Disney World used this effect in their design of the EPCOT Park, making pavements a particular shade of pink to tire out the red receptors so that the park's grasses look greener than usual.

 ## Chimerical Colours
+They are imaginary colours that can be seen temporarily by looking steadily at a strong colour until some of the cone cells become fatigued, temporarily changing their colour sensitivites, and then looking at a markedly different colour.

+The direct trichromatic theory cannot explain these colours, since can involve saturation signals outside the gamut imposed by the trichromatic theory.
+The opponent processes theory which trats intensity and chroma as seperate signals provide a biophysical explanation of these colours.